-Observations spanning nearly thirty years in the software business—
+Observations from over thirty years in the software industry—

 - Conceptually, add or change only one thing at a time in a release, else confuse your customers or collaborators.